michael-p-card/casino/README.md

 ## Architecture and Technology Stack

-In order to complete this project in a reasonable timeframe with a serviacble simple GUI I opted to go with Javascript and HTML, basing my implementation off what was developed at That Software Dude's blog.
+In order to complete this project in a reasonable time frame with a serviceable simple GUI I opted to go with Javascript and HTML, basing my implementation off what was developed at That Software Dude's blog.
 This is my first project in Javascript and HTML.
-I love Scala but implementing an equivalent GUI would require using a Scala wrapper around Swing 🤮 or JavaFX, both of which would be much more work than using HTML with Javascript.
+I love Scala, but implementing an equivalent Scala GUI would require using a Scala wrapper around Swing 🤮 or JavaFX, both of which would be more work than using HTML with Javascript.

 Most casino games are excellent candidates implementation via a finite state machine (FSM), so I chose to base the architecture of the micro casino around FSMs hosted within their own tabs on the casino page.
 I examined several FSM libraries that are out there for Javascript and settled for the one in item 2 above.